-Andrew Bridgen expelled from Tory Party after comparing vaccines to Holocaust
+Andrew Bridgen expelled from Tory party after comparing vaccines to Holocaust

 The representative for North West Leicestershire had already lost the party whip and was sitting in the Commons as an independent.

-MP Andrew Bridgen has been expelled from the Conservative Party after comparing Covid-19 vaccines to the Holocaust and being found to have breached lobbying rules.
+MP Andrew Bridgen has been expelled from the Conservative Party for comparing Covid-19 vaccines to the Holocaust.

-He accused the Tories of kicking him out “under false pretences” and said he intends to stand again at the next election, as he hit out at “corruption, collusion, and cover-ups”.
+He accused the Tories of kicking him out “under false pretences” and said he intends to run against the party at the next election, as he hit out at “corruption, collusion and cover-ups”.

-The representative for North West Leicestershire had already lost the party whip, meaning he was sitting in the Commons as an independent.
+The MP for North West Leicestershire had already lost the party whip, meaning he was sitting in the Commons as an independent.

-But the Tories announced on Wednesday that they have now stripped him of his party membership as well.
+The Tories announced on Wednesday that they had stripped him of his party membership as well.

-A spokesman said: “Mr Bridgen was expelled from the Conservative Party on April 12 following the recommendation of a disciplinary panel.
-He has 28 days from this date to appeal.”
+“Mr Bridgen was expelled from the Conservative Party on April 12 following the recommendation of a disciplinary panel.
+He has 28 days from this date to appeal,” a spokesman said.

+It was understood that the disciplinary panel found against him for claiming vaccines were the “biggest crime against humanity since the Holocaust”, rather than for breaching lobbying rules.

+Mr Bridgen went on to have an angry confrontation with deputy party chairman Lee Anderson in a parliamentary restaurant after his expulsion was made public before the appeal date.

-In a statement, Mr Bridgen said: “My expulsion from the Conservative Party under false pretences only confirms the culture of corruption, collusion, and cover-ups which plagues our political system.
+In a statement, the MP said: “My expulsion from the Conservative Party under false pretences only confirms the culture of corruption, collusion and cover-ups which plagues our political system.

 “I have been a vocal critic of the vaccine rollout and the party have been sure to make an example of me.